 Serve on it’s own or topped with a bit of squirt whipped cream and a cookie!

-- In a plastic bag, crush Oreos.
-Add to pudding mixture along with whipped topping.
+- In a plastic bag, crush Oreos and add to pudding mixture.
+Then add in the softened mint ice cream.
 Beat again, scraping down sides as needed, until well incorporated, about two minutes.

-- Spoon into pie crust and refrigerate or freeze for several hours before serving.
-Can be served refrigerated or frozen.
+- Spoon into pie crust and freeze for several hours before serving.

-- To garnish: Squirt with canned whipped topping and top with an Oreo, if desired.
+- To garnish: Add canned whipped topping and top with Oreos, if desired.

 “Charity should begin at home,